John Beecher Sr.

 4. Census in 1860 in Philadelphia, Philadelphia, PA.
 11 The 1860 census recorded Saml.
 W. Beecher, machinist, 36, living with wife Margaret, 20; and son Wm., 5 months old when the census was recorded on 28 Jul 1860.
 Everyone was born in Pennsylvania.

-5. Residence: 1862 Philadelphia Directory: Beecher, Samuel., machinist, 3 Butler pl. in 1862 in Philadelphia, Philadelphia, PA.
+5. Residence: 1862 Philadelphia Directory: Beecher, Samuel., machinist, 3 Butler pl.
+In 1862 in Philadelphia, Philadelphia, PA.
 12

 6. Residence: 1863 Philadelphia Directory: Beecher, Samuel., machinist, Judson ab Hare in 1863 in Philadelphia, Philadelphia, PA.
 13